louiscarl/AsteroLens/README.md

 This project was inspired by an effect astronomers use to measure distance for objects far away.
 If you're in a train and are looking at mountains far away, you probably have noticed that buildings, fields and trees nearby are moving way faster than the mountains.
 This effect is called parallax,

-To measure the distance between us and some of the new stars they discover, astronomers use that effect on a vast scale, and actually use the orbit of the Earth a round the Sun.
+To measure the distance between us and some of the new stars they discover, astronomers use that effect on a vast scale, and actually use the orbit of the Earth around the Sun.
 They take a picture of the star next to other stars of known distance, then wait 6 months until the Earth is on the other side of the Sun.
 This allows astronomers to use trigonometry to calculate the distance between us and the new star.

 ## The project